Classical Music Composition Using State Space Models: Results

 \subsection{Analysis of Human Evaluation}

 The human listeners were split into two groups of eight; group A consisted of individuals in a musical ensemble and group B consisted of individuals not in a musical ensemble.
 All individuals listened to the top three pieces according to the numerical metrics.
 In \autoref{rank_music} we plot the ranking (1-3) of the each of the pieces, with 1 as the most favorite and 3 as the least favorite.
-Listener comments on each of the generated pieces are given in \autoref{comments}.

 Several members in group A thought that the pieces sounded like they could have been composed by a human, but that the composition style was typical of a ``twentieth century", ``modern", ``contemporary" or ``post-classical" composer and commented that the pieces did not sound like they had been composed in the Romantic era.
 In particular, the ``atonal chords and sustained base chords" and the ``harmonic variation and non-diatonic chords" were provided as justifications for the more modern sound of the composed pieces, though one listener noted that this could have been due to the fact that modern composers ``are less obligated to obey the rules of tonal harmony".
 Several of the listeners in group A commented on how they wished there was more phrasing or structure in the generated pieces, as there was not much ``complexity" in the pieces.
 Two listeners also thought that a human performer could improve the interpretation of the generated pieces by adding some phrasing to the music itself.
+Five of the eight listeners commented on the similarity of the second piece to ``Hark!
+The Herald Angels Sing".

-One of the listeners in the group B commented that overall each piece sounded ``distinct" and suggested that this ``experimental" method of composition might be applied to ``free jazz".
+One of the listeners in group B commented that overall each piece sounded ``distinct" and suggested that this ``experimental" method of composition might be applied to ``free jazz".
 Another listener thought that each piece sounded ``related" to the piece it was trained on, in particular for the piece generated by a layered HMM trained on Mendelssohn's Hark!
 The Herald Angels Sing, a piece that they were familiar with.
+Finally, listeners in this group also commented on how the piece was repetitive and ``forgot" what had previously occurred.